seanking/async-await/README.md

 #### Test a Successful Promise
 The test below verifies that the _generateGreeting_ method will return the expected greeting 'Hello Foo!''.

-It is important to note that the chai assertion returns a promise.
-This notifies the mocha test framework to wait until the promise under test has been resolved or has been rejected in order to complete the test.
+It is important to note that the assertion returns a promise.
+This notifies the mocha test framework to wait until the promise being tested has been resolved or has been rejected in order to complete the test.

 ```javascript
 it('should provide a greeting', () => {